Alternatives to car use: Motorised

-Also, velomobiles exist (including electric assisted versions), which compared to regular bicycles have the benefit of being enclosed (hence protecting the driver from the weather), and the potential of being motorized, which can allow one to travel greater distances (at a faster speed).
+Also, velomobiles exist (including electric assisted versions), which compared to regular bicycles have the benefit of being enclosed (hence protecting the rider from the weather), and the potential of being motorized, which can allow one to travel greater distances (at a faster speed).

 Benefits

 All of these alternative modes of transport pollute less than at least the petroleum-powered car and contribute to transport sustainability.
 They also provide other significant benefits such as reduced traffic-related injuries and fatalities, reduced space requirements, both for parking and driving, reduced resource usage and pollution related to both manufacturing and driving, increased social inclusion, increased economic and social equity, and more livable streets and cities.
 Some alternative modes of transportation, especially cycling, also provide regular, low-impact exercise, tailored to the needs of human bodies.
 Public transport is also linked to increased exercise, because they are combined in a multi-modal transport chain that includes walking or cycling.

 A study which checked the costs and the benefits of introducing Low Traffic Neighbourhood in London found the benefits overpass the costs approximately by 100 times in the first 20 years and the difference is growing over time.
 The health benefits are "£4,800 per local adult" but became prominent generally 1-2 years after the scheme is introduced.